-Groundwater Contaminant Removal-SRS removed 11,829 pounds (lbs) of volatile organic compounds (VOCs) from groundwater and the vadose zone and prevented 52 curies of tritium from reaching SRS streams.
+Groundwater Contaminant Removal-SRS removed 15,303 pounds (lbs) of volatile organic compounds (VOCs) from groundwater and the vadose zone and prevented 42.7 curies of tritium from reaching SRS streams.

-Offsite Groundwater Monitoring (Georgia)-For more than 15 years, detections of tritium in Georgia groundwater monitoring wells have been well below the MCL for tritium (20 pCi/mL).
-This data supports the conclusions drawn from a U.S. Geological Survey (USGS) that indicate there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
+Offsite Groundwater Monitoring (Georgia)-For the last three years, tritium has not been detected in Georgia groundwater monitoring wells.
+This data supports the conclusions drawn from a U.S. Geological Survey that indicate there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).